jfasch/jfasch-home/blog/2025-07-29--Whats-wrong-with-chroot.rst

 Long story short: network setup for nspawn containers works best when the host system's network is managed by ``systemd-networkd``.
-My machine runs GNOME, which works best together with ``NetworkManager``, which again is perfectly integrated with ``wpa_supplicant``. ``systemd-networkd`` has no idea what ``wpa_supplicant`` is, all has to be done manually.
+My machine runs GNOME, which works best together with GNOME's ``NetworkManager``, which again is perfectly integrated with ``wpa_supplicant``. ``systemd-networkd`` has no idea what ``wpa_supplicant`` is.
+Doing everything by hand is a cool learning experience, but does not help me get the job (remember: Yocto) done.

 Conclusion
 ..........